-I’m just over 40 years old.
-So I’m not really middle aged yet.
-Nor am I really an adventurer either, but a never grow old hippie business development consultant who loves gardens, the great outdoors and travel.
+I’m just over 40 years old never grow old hippie business development consultant who loves gardens, the great outdoors and travel.
+I am also a cancer survivor with chronic pains and some post-cancer disabilities and a sense of humor blacker than coal.
 English is not my native language, nor I live in an English speaking country, but my life happens in English.
 For the rest, however, most of the stories in the diary are true, and some of them even make sense.

 Disclaimer: I give a lot of advice, ask any of my friends (or my husband – poor guy).
 Sometimes I might openly disagree with even your doctor about what is good for you.
 I advise you not to pay attention, as I am professionally qualified only to advise you on how to run your business, not your health or your life.
 But if you do read something that you like here, and follow my path – you do it because you choose to and you are fully responsible for whatever happens then.
 Even in the accidental case of feeling good about it.